Los Angeles Auto Defect Lawyers

 - The number of injured victims is limited.
 Similar to the uniqueness of a defect, in instances in which only a limited number of victims have suffered catastrophic injury or wrongful death, victims may not find it possible or advisable to seek justice as a class.

 Understanding Auto Defect Laws in California

 The law of defective products varies among states, but most, including California, divide legally actionable defects into three categories: design defects, manufacturing defects, and information (or warning) defects.

-- Information (or warning) defects typically refer to two separate potential issues.
-In one case, relevant parties did not provide adequate warnings about the dangerous aspects of a vehicle or dangerous aspects of a particular part of a vehicle.
+Information (or warning) defects typically refer to two separate potential issues.
+In one case our firm has handled, relevant parties did not provide adequate warnings about the dangerous aspects of a vehicle or dangerous aspects of a particular part of a vehicle.
 In other cases, relevant parties did not offer the consumer proper instructions about how to use certain aspects of a car.
 In a recent case where we represented a client in a suit against General Motors (GM), the court found GM liable for damages because it didn’t warn consumers about the hazards involved with priming a vehicle’s carburetor with gas.

 Manufacturers’ Minimum Legal Responsibilities

 Under Federal law (49 U.S.C.
 Chapter 301), the National Highway Traffic Safety Administration (NHTSA) has authority to issue motor vehicle safety standards to automotive manufacturers.
 The NHTSA also has the authority to force auto companies to issue recalls when it learns about safety-related defects in cars or car parts.
 The NHTSA-issued Federal Motor Vehicle Safety Standards have minimum performance requirements for the parts of the vehicle that contribute to safe operation, including brakes, tires, and lighting systems.
 Minimum performance requirements also exist for parts that prevent fatalities and catastrophic injuries during an accident, such as airbags and seatbelts.